SvenTiigi/STLocationRequest/README.md

 }
 ```

-Or conform tp the `STLocationRequestControllerDelegate`.
+If you like `Delegates` more than `Closures` you can simply set the `STLocationRequestControllerDelegate`.

 ```swift